In wake of turnaround, Dolphins believe 2020 will be special

 One star emerged this year: DeVante Parker.
 The injury-plagued fifth-year pro played in all 16 games for the first time, and he totaled 1,202 yards receiving and nine touchdown catches to rank fifth in the NFL in both categories.

-Parker helped the receiving corps become the team’s strength.
-Undrafted rookie Preston Williams and practice squad refugee Isaiah Ford also earned raves, and 2018 second-round pick Gesicki blossomed at tight end.
+Parker helped the receiving group become the team’s strength.
+Undrafted rookie Preston Williams and practice squad player Isaiah Ford also earned raves, and 2018 second-round pick Gesicki blossomed at tight end.

 TURNOVER